 E. Infrastructure and Amenities

-1. Dumpsters, storage areas, exposed machinery installation including but not limited to HVAC units, service areas, truck loading areas, utility buildings and similar structures shall be designed and screened or located to provide an audio-visual buffer sufficient to minimize their adverse impact on other land uses within the development area and surrounding properties.
+Dumpsters, storage areas, exposed machinery installation including but not limited to HVAC units, service areas, truck loading areas, utility buildings and similar structures shall be designed and screened or located to provide an audio-visual buffer sufficient to minimize their adverse impact on other land uses within the development area and surrounding properties.
+Dumpsters shall be screened from view in accordance with the Town Code § 92A.03, Storage of Trash and Waste.

-2. Air conditioning and ventilation units, security devices, and other service equipment shall be screened from public view, either by being set back from the roof edge for roof mounted units, or by being screened by landscaping for ground mounted units.
+2. Air conditioning and ventilation units, security devices, and other service equipment shall be screened from view from the public way.
+For all roof mounted equipment, screening shall be accomplished either by equipment being set back from the roof edge or with screening that is incorporated into and consistent with the design of the building.
+For ground mounted HVAC units and other equipment, screening shall be accomplished by using landscaping or decorative fencing as screening.

 3. Litter and Trash Management